Wondering how an interactive touchscreen display could help boost sales?

 5. Track, analyse, improve – study what your customers like and give them more of it

-Capturing potential customer details can be vital and an interactive touchscreen can let people access or download content that they’ll be able to send straight to their inbox – as long as they fill out their contact details.
+Capturing potential customer details can be vital and a large interactive touchscreen can let people access or download content that they’ll be able to send straight to their inbox – as long as they fill out their contact details.
 Offer them some valuable content and they will be happy to provide their details.

 This is great for capturing leads – but you can also track how people are interacting with your content and see what they’re viewing most using analytics.
 This means you’ll get a better understanding of your audience, and be able to use that information to tailor your messages and content in the future.